 USC Gould does NOT require a Dean's letter except where noted in response to the conduct section.

 USC Gould operates on a rolling admissions basis, with decisions going out on an on-going basis, typically from December until mid-May.
-Decisions may be sent via both e-mail and/or regular postal mail.
+Decisions will be sent via e-mail with admitted students receiving an admit packet via US Mail several days later.
 We do not disclose admission decisions over the phone.
 Candidates can check the status of their application by clicking here.

 USC Gould does not require the TOEFL exam when applying to the JD Program.

 The Law School does not require applicants to take any specific undergraduate major or college course work, but looks favorably on students who have selected intellectually challenging courses of study.
 Whatever the discipline, the student should concentrate on developing strong written and analytic skills.
 Courses that require active participation in classroom dialogue and intense research projects will also be helpful in the study of law.
-The top majors for members of the entering class of 2014 are: Political Science, History, Economics, English, Humanities, Psychology, International Relations, Philosophy, and Sociology.
+The top majors for members of the entering class of 2016 are: Political Science, History, Economics, English, Humanities, Psychology, Communications, Philosophy, and Business.

 We do not make recommendations to prospective students with respect to the undergraduate institution they attend.
 The decision to attend a particular college or university is a personal one, and each student's decision will vary depending upon his or her desired major, location, and/or career specialization.